-By 1940 the Worthington Historical Society was active, with members including folks from the Stevens family of Williamsburg Road.
 The July 1954 annual meeting was held in the living room of Clarence A. G. Pease, a General Motors executive.
-Mr. Pease did not like the “bright work” featured on cars of the late 1940s and 50s, and had gray Chevrolets with no chrome crafted for him.
+Mr. Pease did not like the “bright work” featured on cars of the late 1940s and 50s, and had chrome-free gray Chevrolets crafted for him.